Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 *You calm yourself down and enter a state of heightened focus, allowing you to sense the weaves of magic that permeate this world.*

-Using your :material-circle: **Action**, you can focus your mind and awaken your senses to see the presence of magic within 60 feet of you for 10 minutes, that is not behind full cover.
+Using your :rsc-action: **Action**, you can focus your mind and awaken your senses to see the presence of magic within 60 feet of you for 10 minutes, that is not behind full cover.

-When you sense magic in this way, using your :material-circle: **Action**, you can focus your mind to one object or one creature to learn the following:
+When you sense magic in this way, using your :rsc-action: **Action**, you can focus your mind to one object or one creature to learn the following:

 - If you focus on an object, you instantly learn the school (or schools) of magic that was used to enchant it, if any.
 - If you focus on a creature, you learn its spellcasting ability, if any, and the level of the highest level spell it can cast.